Phosphate phosphite

 A phosphate phosphite is a chemical compound or salt that contains both phosphate and phosphite anions (PO4(3-) and PO3(3-)).
 These are mixed anion compounds or mixed valence compounds.
 Some have third anions.

-Phosphate phosphites frequently occur as metal organic framework (MOF) compounds which are of research interest for gas storage, detection or catalysis.
+Phosphate phosphites frequently occur as metal-organic framework compounds which are of research interest for gas storage, detection or catalysis.
 In these phosphate and phosphite form bridging ligands to hard metal ions.
 Protonated amines are templates.

 Naming

 A phosphate phosphite compound may also be called a phosphite phosphate.

 Production

 Phosphate phosphite compounds are frequently produced by hydrothermal synthesis, in which a water solution of ingredients is enclosed in a sealed container and heated.
 Phosphate may be reduced to phosphite or phosphite oxidised to phosphate in this process.